American barn owl: Diet and feeding

 The diet of the barn owl has been much studied; the items consumed can be ascertained from identifying the prey fragments in the pellets of indigestible matter that the bird regurgitates.
 Studies of diet have been made in most parts of the bird's range, and in moist temperate areas over 90% of the prey tends to be small mammals, whereas in hot, dry, unproductive areas, the proportion is lower, and a great variety of other creatures are eaten depending on local abundance.
 Most prey is terrestrial but bats and birds are also taken, as well as lizards, amphibians and insects.
 Even when they are plentiful and other prey scarce, earthworms do not seem to be consumed.

 In North America, voles predominate in the diet and shrews are the second most common food choice.
 On a rocky islet off the coast of California, a clutch of four young were being reared on a diet of Leach's storm petrel (Oceanodroma leucorhoa).
 Locally superabundant rodent species in the weight class of several grams per individual usually make up the single largest proportion of prey.
 In the United States, rodents and other small mammals usually make up ninety-five percent of the diet and worldwide, over ninety percent of the prey caught.

 The barn owl hunts by flying slowly, quartering the ground and hovering over spots that may conceal prey.
 It may also use branches, fence posts or other lookouts to scan its surroundings.
-The bird has long, broad wings, enabling it to manoeuvre and turn abruptly.
+The bird has long, broad wings, enabling it to maneuver and turn abruptly.
 Its legs and toes are long and slender which improves its ability to forage among dense foliage or beneath the snow and gives it a wide spread of talons when attacking prey.
 Studies have shown that an individual barn owl may eat one or more voles (or their equivalent) per night, equivalent to about twenty-three percent of the bird's bodyweight.
 Excess food is often cached at roosting sites and can be used when food is scarce.